 My first goal is to identify the causal impacts of security improvement programs on land-attached capital and rented-out land at the household level.
 The data indicates that there were notable changes in program enrollment rates at the community level between survey rounds.
-Figure 7 below shows that the community-level enrollment rate of security improvement programs-the proportion of households in a community who had ever enrolled in any security improvement programs-witnessed sizable increases from survey round 1 to survey round 2 across 56 communities in the original household sample.
+Figure 7 below shows that the community-level enrollment rate of security improvement programs-the proportion of households in a community who had ever enrolled in any security improvement programs-witnessed sizable increases from survey round 1 to survey round 2 across 56 communities in the original sample of 1579 panel households.